floraxinru/kaggle_lessons/README.md

 Common table expressions (CTEs) let you *shift a lot of your data cleaning into SQL*.
 That's an especially good thing in the case of **BigQuery, because it is vastly faster than doing the work in Pandas.**

-Exercise (AS & WITH notebook has a lot more data exploration than previous ones):
+Exercise (AS & WITH notebook has a lot more data exploration than previous ones, see notebook for example of more complex query with CTE):

         - The SQL code to **SELECT** the year from `trip_start_timestamp` is <code>SELECT EXTRACT(YEAR FROM trip_start_timestamp)</code>